 rhizomes: This is a special type of root system that spreads horizontally, from side to side.
 Rhizome, from ancient Greek, literal means “mass of roots”.
 Roots and shoots grow from the nodes of the rhizomes.
 In bamboo, the rhizome systems belong to one of two classes: monopodial (running) and sympodial (clumping).

 running bamboo: As opposed to clumping bamboo, these are the fast-spreading and aggressive varieties that your mother warned you about.
-They are mostly native to temperate climates, so they do very well outside the tropics and even in some very cold regions.
+These plants have monopodial or leptomorphic rhizomes.
+They are mostly native to temperate climates, so they generally do well outside the tropics and even in some very cold regions.
 Check out our more in-depth articles on Running bamboo, Bamboo containment, and Cold hardy bamboo.

 shoots: You may have heard that bamboo can grow as much as a meter a day.
 So as it grows upward, it literally shoots out of the ground.
 We refer to the new growths as shoots.
 Fresh young shoots can also make an excellent snack, nutritious and delicious.
 See our detailed article on Edible bamboo shoots.